Leadership

 Kent Kester, MD, COL (Ret.), USA

-During his 24-year career in the U.S. Army, he worked extensively in clinical vaccine development and led multiple research platforms at the Walter Reed Army Institute of Research, the DoD’s largest and most diverse biomedical research laboratory, an institution he later led as its Commander.
+Kent E. Kester, M.D., is currently Executive Director Vaccine Research and Development at the Coalition for Epidemic Preparedness Innovations (CEPI).
+During a 24-year career in the US Army, he worked extensively in clinical vaccine development and led multiple research platforms at the Walter Reed Army Institute of Research, the U.S. Department of Defense’s largest and most diverse biomedical research laboratory with a major emphasis on emerging infectious diseases, an institution he later led as its Commander.
 His final military assignment was as the Associate Dean for Clinical Research in the School of Medicine at the Uniformed Services University of the Health Sciences (USUHS).
-During his military service, Dr. Kester was appointed as the lead policy advisor to the U.S. Army Surgeon General in both infectious diseases and medical research and development